 Strategic near-term efforts to stabilize and improve our city will demonstrate to all stakeholders that change is possible.
-The DFC Implementation Office has identified priorities to ensure that resources are strategically leveraged and deployed.
+Detroit Future City (DFC) has identified priorities to ensure that resources are strategically leveraged and deployed.
 To guide our actions over the next two years, five implementation priorities have been identified.
 While they will guide our actions, they are part of a larger, living organization of strategies and tactics, each driven to maximize the impact of investment and decision-making throughout the city.
 These priorities are intended to broadly arrest decline and stabilize the city, and they will remain part of a living document that can be adjusted and updated as implementation evolves.

 The Economic Growth element proposes strategies to grow Detroit’s economy for all Detroiters by supporting economic sectors in Detroit that have already shown success in job creation including digital and creative jobs, industrial employment and entrepreneurship, and attracts new residents and businesses.

 The Land Use element offers strategies that take into account current realities and future needs of Detroit’s land.
 The strategies follow the zones in the Strategic Framework that offer guidance on best uses of land with consideration of vacancy rates and land use according to three characteristics: neighborhood, industrial and landscape.

 The City Systems element addresses reforms to the service delivery systems throughout the city including water, waste, energy, and lighting and transportation.

 The Neighborhood element provides strategies to create a diverse range of neighborhood styles and choices that will appeal to a wide variety of people, while also strengthening all neighborhoods across the city.
 Quality-of-life issues are addressed with a set of citywide strategies that affect all Detroiters.